How to Perform Text Classification in Python using Tensorflow 2 and Keras

 Many applications appeared to use text classification as the main task; examples include spam filtering, sentiment analysis, speech tagging, language detection, etc.

-In this tutorial, we will build a text classifier model using RNNs using Tensorflow in Python; we will be using the IMDB reviews dataset, which has 50K real-world movie reviews along with their sentiment (positive or negative).
+In this tutorial, we will build a text classifier model using RNNs using Tensorflow in Python; we will use the IMDB reviews dataset, which has 50K real-world movie reviews along with their sentiment (positive or negative).
 At the end of this tutorial, I will show you how you can integrate your own dataset so you can train the model on it.

 Although we're using a sentiment analysis dataset, this tutorial is intended to perform text classification on any task.
 If you wish to perform sentiment analysis out of the box, check this tutorial.